 This degree gives you a solid grounding in mechanical engineering.
 It covers all the essentials, with an emphasis on modelling and design.
 You'll be introduced to business and management in an engineering context, and you'll complete an individual project in an area that interests you.

 In years one, two and the first part of year three, you'll study the fundamentals of mechanical engineering, mathematics and management.
 Modules include applied dynamics, mechanics of fluids, mechanics of solids, applied thermodynamics, mechanical behaviour of materials and electrical and electronic engineering.

 During your third year, you'll have the chance to study at a leading university in the USA or Canada, where you'll follow an agreed set of mechanical engineering modules.
 These modules are at an equivalent level to those at the University of Sheffield.

 When you return to Sheffield for your final year, you'll carry out an extended individual project and build on your interests by choosing from a wide selection of engineering modules.

-This is a practical course: our students learn by doing.
+This is a practical course: our students learn by doing - connecting theory to practice.
 You'll apply what you've learnt in the lecture theatre to engineering problems and experiments.
 You'll have the chance to manufacture and prototype your designs.
 You'll also develop the transferable skills employers look for, such as communication, project management and time management skills.